Chandrashekhar Khare: Professional career

 He started his career as a Fellow at Tata Institute of Fundamental Research.
-As of the year 2021, he is a professor at the University of California, Los Angeles.
+He was appointed as an Associate Professor of Mathematics at the University of Utah until he moved to UCLA in 2007.
+As of the year 2025, he is Professor and Chair of the UCLA Department of Mathematics.

 Awards and honors

 Khare is the winner of the INSA Young Scientist Award (1999), Fermat Prize (2007), the Infosys Prize (2010), and the Cole Prize (2011).

 He gave an invited talk at the International Congress of Mathematicians in 2010, on the topic of "Number Theory".

 In 2012 he became a fellow of the American Mathematical Society and was elected as a Fellow of the Royal Society.